 These adaptive platforms shape the learning journey around each student’s pace.
 Personalization can be particularly helpful for tech students who frequently explore complex subjects like coding or hardware design, since personalized approaches make them more likely to find their path towards success.

 By setting clear goals, these tools reduce confusion and boredom.
-Instead of using one generic program for everyone, they tailor exercises to fit each student’s skills and test performance.
+Instead of using a single generic program for everyone, they tailor exercises to each student’s skills and test performance.
 Many learners benefit from short, hands-on modules that adjust as they go.

 What Is Personalized Learning for Tech Students